 An email list is a database of people who have requested to be added to your email distribution list.
 When you create an email list, you are giving yourself the opportunity to communicate with your subscribers on a regular basis and encourage them to buy your product or service.
 The more people who subscribe to your email list, the more likely it is that they will hear about new products and services that you have to offer.

 There are a number of reasons why you may want to create an email list.
 Maybe you’re a business owner looking for ways to grow your business, or you’re an individual looking for ways to stay connected with friends and family.
 Whatever the reason, creating an email list is a great way to get started.

 What is the Best Way to Build My First Email List?

 We all know that email is the most effective marketing channel, but how do you build your email list?
 There are many ways to build your first email list.
 Here are some of the most popular ways.

-Give away something valuable in exchange for an email address.
+- Give away something valuable in exchange for an email address.
 This could be a free e-book, video course or webinar.
-This is called a Lead Magnet or Freebie.
+This is called a Lead Magnet, Freebie or Content Upgrade.
 This is the method we’re going to focus on in this tutorial.

 Identify Your Target Audience

 When it comes to email marketing, you need to clearly identify your target audience.
 Your email list should be as specific as possible in order to maximize your reach and conversion rates.